alexnitta/faunauth/README.md

 try {
     const { email, token } = JSON.parse(atob(data));

-} catch {
+    // Now that we have the email and token, we can call `setPassword()` or `loginWithMagicLink()` } catch {
-    // could not read data from URL
+    // Show an error message - we could not read data from URL, so maybe the user came to this page
+    // by accident or something fishy is going on.
 }
 ```